shepherd’s pie loaded baked potatoes

 Description

-Healthy comfort-food make-over for the perfect kid friendly Fall meal.
-Loaded baked potatoes filled with ground beef and corn shepherd’s pie gravy.
+These Shepherd’s Pie Loaded Baked Potatoes are a hearty comfort-food dinner for the perfect kid-friendly meal.
+These loaded baked potatoes are filled with savory ground beef in gravy and corn shepherd’s pie gravy.

 Ingredients